gregsavvy/Web_app_demo/README.md

 Run:
 1. From the main directory, - $npm start
+This command will start all 3 modules in one terminal window.

+For separate commands, please see package.json file.

 PS:
 Do not run this app on production systems without taking into consideration the aforementioned scope creep of the demo.